 If your small bathroom is bursting with anything, let it be a personality (rather than stray makeup and toiletries).
-We love this girly, floral bathroom from At Home With Ashley that uses a vintage-inspired wallpaper to add pops of color to an otherwise neutral white space.
+This girly, floral bathroom from At Home With Ashley uses a vintage-inspired wallpaper to add pops of color to an otherwise neutral white space.
 While wallpaper can be expensive, one benefit of a small space is that you won't need to purchase much in order to make a big statement.Continue to 8 of 16 below.

 08 of 16

-We've said it before, but natural light can make even the tiniest bathroom feel spacious and open.
-This attic bathroom seen on tim_scrbg's Instagram may be short on ceiling space, but the slanted window creates an inviting and surprisingly roomy feel.
+Natural light can make even the tiniest bathroom feel spacious and open.
+This attic bathroom from tim_scrbg may be short on ceiling space, but the slanted window creates an inviting and surprisingly roomy feel.
 Bonus points for the clever under-the-pedestal storage, which makes use of vital, often forgotten space.Continue to 9 of 16 below.

 09 of 16